 3 Balanced body and a balanced mind to help with posture correction

-Coordination and poise rely on the natural balance of the head, neck, and back, what F M Alexander calledt the primary control.
-The Technique works by re-establishing this natural balance to promote easy upright posture and efficient functioning, body and mind.
+Coordination and poise rely on the natural balance of the head, neck, and back, which F M Alexander called the primary control.
+The Technique works by re-establishing this natural balance to promote easy upright posture and efficient functioning, body, and mind.

 The Alexander Technique is a subtle and thoughtful discipline, but essentially practical and problem-solving.